FriendlyCaptcha/friendly-docs/blog/2024-12-04-mobile-sdk-for-android-and-ios/index.md

 Friendly Captcha has been used to protect mobile apps since we started in 2020, but it required a custom integration each time.

 We are happy to announce an official mobile SDK for Android and iOS.
-Using a SDK should reduce your integration time from days to under an hour.
+Using an SDK should reduce your integration time from days to under an hour.

 ![Screenshot of the Android example app.](android.png)